JULY 22-26, 5:30-8:00 PM

 Instructor: Mrs. Vicki Scott

 Students will be working on developing good technique skills, ensemble playing skills, as well as learning some songs that will be suited for the group.
 They will do some unison playing to develop listening skills and some divided parts songs.
+One session each day will include a general theory class involving learning general theory through games and group activities.
 Students will perform at least one song for the recital on Saturday evening.
 Come on out and enjoy a fun-filled week of music!!

 Requirements: Ages 10-14.
 Students must have studied at least one year on a band instrument.